👇SCROLL DOWN TO DOWNLOAD A FREE INDIVIDUAL DEVELOPMENT PLAN TEMPLATE👇

 If you have any questions on SMART goal setting, You might want to give our article on 4 Tips for SMART Goals.

 You have an understanding of what your employee wants?
 Perfect.
-You’ve corollated with what you need of them?
+You’ve correlated with what you need of them?
 Brilliant.
 You’ve already set goals?
 You’re killing it!
 Now it is time to make sure your employee has the right tools to achieve those goals.

 As a leader, you have a wealth of knowledge and resources at your fingertips.
 Help your employees explore various developmental opportunities.
 Research and recommend workshops, training programs, industry conferences, or even mentorship programs that align with their identified areas of growth.